sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/administration_and_security_of_code_insights.md

 If a user gets deleted, any insights they created will still be visible to other users via the dashboards they appear on.
 However, if one of these insights is removed from all dashboards, it will no longer be accessible.

+## Code Insights Admin  (>=5.0.0)

+Sourcegraph administrators can view and manage the background jobs that Code Insights runs when historically backfilling an insight.
+The following functionality is available under _Code Insights jobs_ in the _Maintenance_ section within the Site Admin:
+  - See the jobs to backfill an insight
+  - See any errors that occurred when backfilling an insight
+  - Retry a failed backfill
+  - Move a backfill job to the front or back of the processing queue

 ## Code Insights Site Configuration

 While the default configuration is appropriate for most deployments, in the site configuration there are values that allow admins more control over the rate at which insights runs in the background.